 Community gatherings such as compost fairs at Finch Arboretum provide the Master Composter/Recycler graduates with opportunities to share their enthusiasm.
 A composting exhibit trailer and an active compost pile are set up to provide visual aids and actual demonstration opportunities while Master Composters/Recyclers answer questions and hand out literature.
 Some of their most effective work is done at these gatherings as well as talking to friends and neighbors.
 They are also available to give presentations at schools, churches, service clubs, garden clubs etc.

 Master Composters/Recyclers who prefer to work out of the public eye participate through organizational work or distributing brochures to libraries, nurseries, garden stores, etc.

 This successful Master Composter/Recycler Program has been in effect since 1988.
 Every year the list of volunteers completing the program continues to grow and community outreach increases.
 For more information and to learn about signing up for the next class, call the Recycling Information line at 509.625.6580.

-The Fall Compost Fair is set for Saturday, October 28, at John A Finch Arboretum.
-Download the event flyer (PDF 2.5 MB).
+The Spring Compost Fair is scheduled for Saturday, April 28, at John A Finch Arboretum.
+Call 625.6580 or email Solidwaste@spokanecity.org for more information.

 Master Composter/Recycler Class